Tinkerforge/doc/en/source/Hardware/Bricklets/Piezo_Buzzer.rst

 Test your Piezo Buzzer Bricklet
 -------------------------------

-To test the Piezo Buzzer Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Piezo Buzzer Bricklet you need to have the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed (for installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`) and the Brick Viewer has to be connected to the Brick Daemon.
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-For a simple test connect the Piezo Buzzer Bricklet to a :ref:`Brick <product_overview_bricks>` with the supplied cable (see picture below).
+Connect the Piezo Buzzer Bricklet to a
+:ref:`Brick <product_overview_bricks>` with the supplied cable
+(see picture below).

 .. image:: /Images/Bricklets/bricklet_piezo_buzzer_master_600.jpg
    :scale: 100 %
-   :alt: Master Brick with connected Piezo Buzzer Bricklet
+   :alt: Piezo Buzzer Bricklet connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_piezo_buzzer_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Piezo Buzzer Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a new tab named "Piezo Buzzer Bricklet" in the Brick Viewer after a moment.
+Select this tab.
-Select it.

 If everything went as expected the Brick Viewer should look as depicted below.